A new method for directly computing reduced density matrices: A simple toy model

 Notice how the term $\aleph(t)$, that we already computed in Eq.\,(\ref{eq:Aleph}), appears here as a dressing of the system propagator.
 Evaluating Eq.\,(\ref{eq:681}) leads us to

-In the first two lines of Eq.\,(\ref{eq:rho10rho10}) we observe corrections to the unitary evolution of $\rho_{1,0}$ in form of disconnected diagrams corresponding to $\aleph(t)$, see Fig.\,\ref{Fig:Aleph}, and a loop correction to the propagator as depicted in Fig.\,\ref{Fig:rho10rho10}(a).
-However, the third line is only depending on the initial $\rho_{1,0}$ for a particle at nil momentum (in the chosen, fixed reference frame), and can be interpreted as a $\phi$-particle decaying within the time interval $[0,t)$ and another one with momentum $\mathbf{p}$ being produced before or at the final time $t$.
-This process is represented diagrammatically in Fig.\,\ref{Fig:rho10rho10}(b).
+In the first line of Eq.\,(\ref{eq:rho10rho10}) we see the creation of a single $\phi$-particle with momentum $\mathbf{p}$ out of the vacuum, see Fig.\,\ref{Fig:rho10rho10}(a).
+This process is possible since the $\chi$-degrees of freedom were traced out and are therefore not visible even though they are actually responsible for this creation via the process $\chi\chi \to \phi$.
+In the next two lines of Eq.\,(\ref{eq:rho10rho10}) we observe corrections to the unitary evolution of $\rho_{1;0}$ in form of disconnected diagrams corresponding to $\aleph(t)$, see Fig.\,\ref{Fig:Aleph}, and a loop correction to the propagator as depicted in Fig.\,\ref{Fig:rho10rho10}(b).
+The first term in the fourth line of Eq.\,(\ref{eq:rho10rho10}) is only dependent on the initial $\rho_{1;0}$ for a particle at zero momentum in the chosen, fixed reference frame, and can be interpreted as a $\phi$-particle decaying within the time interval $[0,t)$ and another one with momentum $\mathbf{p}$ being produced before or at the final time $t$.
+This process is represented diagrammatically in Fig.\,\ref{Fig:rho10rho10}(c).
+The terms in the fifth and sixth lines of Eq.\,(\ref{eq:rho10rho10}) can be represented by the diagrams in Figs.\,\ref{Fig:rho10rho10}(d) and (e), which depict processes similar to those in Figs.\,\ref{Fig:rho10rho10}(b) and (c).
+Consequently, the terms in the fifth and sixth lines differ from those in the second, third and fourth lines even though there is some resemblance.
+Finally, the last line of Eq.\,(\ref{eq:rho10rho10}) corresponds to the correlation between a unitarily evolving single particle and a particle decaying into the vacuum (via the process $\phi \to \chi\chi$), and is represented in Fig.\,\ref{Fig:rho10rho10}(f).

-\\ Next, we assume that the single particle was initially in a momentum superposition.
-In this case, we have

-Note that here, in contrast to the previously considered cases, no terms of zeroth or second order in $\alpha$ appear, but only the one of first order.
-Evaluating Eq.\,(\ref{eq:rho10_rho11}) leaves us with a single term:

-which is diagrammatically represented in Fig.\,\ref{Fig:rho10rho11} and corresponds to decoherence due to the decay of one of the two superposed momentum states into $\chi$-fields.